Tomer-Sagie/Posture-Tracker/JOURNAL.md

 I originaly looked into other candidates like the MPU-6500(which a website I looked at for footprints literaly told me was too old to use).
 I also looked at the ICM-45686, ICM-42670-P, and LSM6DSOX, which where all standard-only.

 I then came across the LSM6DSVQTR, one of the only IMUs comprable to the LSM6DSV16X, on the economic tier.
 It retained the Machine learning core, low power mode, and had an almost identical footrpint to the original.

+## July 20-30 - CAD
+## Hours: 5

+Oh my freaking goodness everything was lost.
+Not entirely true but like the timelapse got lost and I cant prove my hours until I find a way to export the timelapse which will have to wait I guess.
+Regardless, even though I cant post a devlog on stardance I can do so here

 So, with that change, and a few components that where replaced with a basic instead of extended variant, I had to rebuild the schematic.
 That was not as bad as I thought and took about an hour.